Sample Workflow#

 transects

 as is (see Vector layer output how is the output name used).In Count section, select how would you want the number of transects to be determined.
-In this example, we choose By transect spacing and leave
+In this example, we choose

 50